day01/onnxruntime/docs/Musl_Build.md

 The repository provides a GitHub Actions workflow [`musllinux.yml`](../.github/workflows/musllinux.yml) that automatically builds ONNX Runtime wheels for the `musllinux_1_2` policy whenever a pull request is opened.
-The workflow builds the musllinux Docker image and invokes `build.sh` in the container, publishing the wheel artifact for download.
+The workflow installs the musl toolchain on the runner, invokes `build.sh` directly using the `cmake/linux_x86_64_musl_toolchain.cmake` file, and uploads the resulting wheel as an artifact.